Pirates vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- When it comes to the total, the Pirates and their foes are 6-4-0 in their last 10 contests.

-- The Pirates have covered the spread in all of their previous 10 contests (one of those games had a spread.
+- The Pirates have covered the runline in the one of their previous 10 games that had a set spread.
+Pittsburgh games have finished above the point total three consecutive times, and the average total in this streak was 9.5 runs.

 Pirates Betting Records & Stats

-- The Pirates have come away with eight wins in the 15 contests they have been listed as the underdogs in this season.
+- The Pirates have been underdogs in 16 games this season and have come away with the win nine times (56.2%) in those contests.

-- Pittsburgh is 6-4 this season when entering a game as the underdog by +120 or more on the moneyline.
+- This season, Pittsburgh has won nine of its 16 games, or 56.2%, when it's the underdog by at least -110 on the moneyline.

-- Oddsmakers have implied with the moneyline set for this matchup that the Pirates have a 45.5% chance of pulling out a win.
+- The Pirates have an implied victory probability of 52.4% according to the moneyline set by oddsmakers for this matchup.

-- Pittsburgh and its opponents have gone over the total this season in eight of its 16 opportunities.
+- Pittsburgh and its opponents have hit the over in nine of its 17 games with a total this season.

 - The Pirates have played just one game with a spread this season and covered in that contest.